-Remicade is a prescription medication approved by the Food and Drug Administration (FDA) for the treatment of psoriatic arthritis and for chronic severe plaque psoriasis in people who are candidates for systemic therapy.
-Remicade may be referred to by its drug name, Infliximab.
+Remicade is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for the treatment of psoriatic arthritis and for chronic severe plaque psoriasis in people who are candidates for systemic therapy.
+Remicade may be referred to by its drug name, infliximab.

-Remicade is an immunomodulator, or drug that modulates the immune system.
-It is considered a biologic disease-modifying antirheumatic drug (DMARD).
+Remicade is a biologic drug.
 It is a genetically engineered antibody used by the immune system to identify and neutralize substances.
 Remicade is believed to work by attaching to tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.
-Remicade binds to TNF-α and prevents it from signaling the immune system to attack the connective tissues.read more
+Remicade binds to TNF-α and prevents it from signaling the immune system to attack the connective tissues.

 How do I take it?